MustafaTheCoder/Number-Guesser/README.md

-# number-guesser
+# Number Guesser
-A number quessing simple game coded in Python!
+A number quessing simple game coded in Python:)